lloydtorres/stately/README.md

 ### Revision History

+Detailed release notes and APKs can be found in the [releases page](https://github.com/lloydtorres/stately/releases).

 * **1.8.1** - Bug fixes and improvements.
 * **1.8.0** - RMB suppressions, WA resolution vote breakdown, visual polishes, bug fixes and other improvements.
 * **1.7.6** - Bug fixes and improvements.